Music of Estonia

-The recorded history of music in Estonia dates back as far as the 12th century.
+The recorded history of music in Estonia dates as far back as the 12th century.

 History

 The earliest mentioning of Estonian singing and dancing dates back to Saxo Grammaticus' Gesta Danorum (c.
 1179).
 Saxo speaks of Estonian warriors who sang at night while waiting for an epic battle.

 The Estonian folk music tradition is broadly divided into 2 periods.
 The older folksongs are also referred to as runic songs, traditional songs in the poetic metre regivärss that are shared by all Finnic peoples.
 Runic singing was widespread among Estonians until the 18th century, when it started to be replaced by rhythmic folksongs.
 Professional Estonian musicians emerged in the late 19th century at the time of Estonian national awakening.
 The best known active Estonian composers is Arvo Pärt.

 Folk music

 Estonian epic poetry (Estonian: regilaul) has been extensively recorded and studied, especially those sung by women.
 They can come in many forms, including work songs, ballads and sung legends.
 Much of the early scholarly study of epic poetry was done in the 1860s by Friedrich Reinhold Kreutzwald, who used regilaul themes to compose the Estonian national epic, Kalevipoeg.
 By the 20th century, though, regilaul singing had largely disappeared from Estonia, with vibrant traditions existing only in Setumaa and Kihnu.

 Traditional wind instruments derived from those used by shepherds, such as the karjapasun and vilepill, were once widespread, but are now more rarely played.
 Other instruments, including the fiddle, zither, concertina and accordion are used to play polka or other dance music.
 The kannel is a native instrument that is probably even more popular among the Estonian diaspora in North America than in its homeland, where well-known kannel musicians include Igor Tõnurist and Tuule Kann.

 A notable example of an Estonian folk song is called "The herring lived on dry land", or simply "The herring song".
 According to its lyrics, in the ancient times the herring used to have legs and live on dry land.
 It used to destroy vermin, like rats and it was kept like a cat.
 One time a two masted sailing ship was transporting a large load of salt.
 Back then salt was expensive.
 Some unit of it called saam cost 100 of something in gold.
 There was a herring aboard the ship.
 The specific herring liked to eat salt, so it started to tunnel its way around the salt sacks.
 Eventually it accidentally chewed its way through the ships wooden hull, causing it to sink.
 This angered Neptune (the god of sea), who said to the herring: "Hey herring, because you chewed a hole into the ship and sunk the new ship, you will now have to live in seawater as punishment."
 The salt from the ship was released into the sea, resulting in the seas now having a salt composition.